 1.25.
-The national supervisory authority should ensure that information supporting the conclusions from the Supervisory Review Process is documented and easily accessible within the national supervisory authority.
+The national supervisory authority should ensure that information supporting the conclusions from the supervisory review process is documented and easily accessible within the national supervisory authority whilst also observing appropriate confidentiality standards in relation to this information.

-Guideline 9 - Governance over and regular review of the Supervisory Review Process
+Guideline 9 - Governance over and regular review of the supervisory review process

 - 1.26.
-The national supervisory authority should have an adequate governance mechanism in place to properly monitor the conduct of the Supervisory Review Process. - 1.27.
-The national supervisory authority should regularly review their method of implementation of the Supervisory Review Process to ensure its on-going appropriateness.
+The national supervisory authority should have an adequate governance mechanism in place to properly monitor the conduct of the supervisory review process. - 1.27.
+The national supervisory authority should regularly review their method of implementation of the supervisory review process to ensure its on-going appropriateness.

-Guideline 10 - The scope and focus of the Group Supervisory Review Process
+Guideline 10 - The scope and focus of the insurance group supervisory review process

 - 1.28.
-The group supervisor should apply the Supervisory Review Process consistently with the scope and cases of application of group supervision described in Chapter 1,Title III of Solvency II, taking into account the type of ultimate parent undertaking of the group, the geographical location of its head office (EEA or a third country), the equivalence status of the third country, if any, and any financial conglomerate aspects. - 1.29.
-The group supervisor should consider in the Supervisory Review Process all relevant entities within the group including regulated and non-regulated and EEA and non-EEA entities. - 1.30.
-The group supervisor should focus on the group-specific issues, including: - a) intra-group transactions, complexity and interconnectedness of the group; - b) the group risk profile including any diversification effects and risk concentrations, and risk transfer across the group; - c) any other risks from a group-wide perspective, including those that arise at the group level, such as risks from non-insurance entities; - d) aspects of the group governance and group strategy including any conflict or any potential conflict of interests; - e) aspects of the group-wide risk management, including any centralised risk management functions; and - f) the group's management of its group capital, including transferability and allocation within the group.
+The group supervisor should apply the supervisory review process consistently with the scope and cases of application of group supervision described in Title III, Chapter I of the Solvency II Directive, taking into account the type of the ultimate parent undertaking of the insurance group, the geographical location of its head office (EEA or a third country), the equivalence status of the third country, if any, and any financial conglomerate aspects. - 1.29.
+The group supervisor should consider in the supervisory review process all relevant entities within the insurance group including regulated and non-regulated as well as EEA and non-EEA entities. - 1.30.
+The group supervisor should focus on the group-specific issues, including: - a) intra-group transactions, complexity and interconnectedness of the insurance group; - b) the group risk profile including any diversification effects, risk concentrations and risk transfer across the insurance group;

+- c) any other risks from a group-wide perspective, including those that arise at group level, such as risks from non-insurance entities; - d) aspects of the group governance and group strategy including any conflict or any potential conflict of interests; - e) aspects of the group-wide risk management, including any centralised risk management functions; and - f) the group's management of its group capital, including transferability and allocation within the insurance group.